Skip to content

 Multinational companies the world over face an increasingly common problem—namely, they are finding it difficult to hire people with the skills and experience needed to fill many key global trade management positions.

-To address this important issue, Thomson Reuters Institute has developed a white paper entitled “How to address the growing skills gap in global trade management,” which explains why the pipeline for global trade talent isn’t producing enough qualified people, and offers several strategies for dealing with the problem, both in the short term and long term.
+To address this important issue, Thomson Reuters Institute has developed a white paper entitled “How to address the persistent skills gap in global trade management,” which explains why the pipeline for global trade talent isn’t producing enough qualified people, and offers several strategies for dealing with the problem, both in the short term and long term.

 Change drivers in global trade management